13 Most Popular Things To Do In Barog On Your Next Holidays

 About 16 km away from Barog, Karol Tibba has a Kali temple located on a hill amidst the pine forests.
 To reach here you have to trek which will usually last for 2 to 3 hours.
 But the journey will truly be worth the effort, as you finally get to see the beautiful temple and the entire Solan village.
 Atop the ridge, where the temple is located, you will get an eagle view of the entire village present beneath the hill.

-7. Pandava Cave In Karol Tibba
+7. Explore Pandava Cave

 Take blessings at the ancient Pandava temple in Barog - Things to do in Barog